viczgbr/beautiful-jekyll/_posts/2017-09-29-SQL-Aggregates-Went-Wrong.md

 WHERE ProgramID = '2a6ff412-ddea-4e22-ac43-68f38ab13375' AND TableSource = 'AR'
 ```

-I expect these 2 queries return the same results however they don't.
+I was expecting these 2 queries to return the same results however they don't.